HL7/phd/pages/PhdDeviceProfile.md

 There are several CodeableConcept data types in this mapping where the Coding data type has a 'display' element.
 It is recommended to put the MDC reference identifier as part of the display element if known and when the system element indicates the MDC coding system "urn.iso.std.iso:11073:10101".

 The structure definition for the PHD Device Profile is shown below:
-{{tree:phd/ParentDeviceComponent}}

-A JSON example is given in [Phd Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhdDeviceJSONExample)
+A JSON example is given in [PHD Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhdDeviceJSONExample)

 ### Meta Data Profile